 - Spinach & Artichoke Dip

-These bite size appetizers are perfect for the holidays or any party!
-Easy to make, make ahead and quick cooking!
+Bite size Bacon Wrapped Scallops are perfect for your holidays gathering or any party!
+An easy, make ahead appetizer recipe!

 - Preheat the oven to 400 degrees.

 - Cook the bacon for 2 minutes on each side, removing from the pan before getting crisp.
 Drain on paper towels and set aside.